New Zealand tackles 'vaccine apartheid' with ambitious APEC free-trade plan

 Pacific nations including New Zealand and Australia are still far behind in vaccinating their populations but these countries have had more success in containing the spread of the virus.

-The consensus-based APEC has struggled to reach agreements in recent years amid then-President Donald Trump’s trade war with China.
-Joe Biden, who succeeded Trump, has promised a more multilateral approach.
-(Additional reporting by Bernadette Christina Munthe in Jakarta and David Lawder in Washington; Editing by Lincoln Feast.)
+Additional reporting by Bernadette Christina Munthe in Jakarta and David Lawder in Washington; Editing by Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.